 Food Safety Information-Please Read!

 - If someone gets food sickness from the event, it may result in future events being cancelled, so please take this to heart and be cautious about temperature.

 - Temperature will be controlled during the event (VAC heating and cooling vans used for catering)—the biggest concern is transporting your food from your house to the event.
 If you are transporting hot food-must remain hot, cold must remain cold (41-135 bacteria grows).
-If you need help with this, please contact Jesus Romero at Taxco restaurant.
-He said you can stop by any time, and he will help you with transportation of your food, presentation of your food, specific serving suggestions or any other food-specific questions you have.
-He is more than happy to help in any way.

 - If you are transporting something hot, if you can get to the venue in a half hour or less you should be okay.

 - We will have a thermometer available to measure the temperature of your food when you arrive at the event.

 - For any food-related questions, including questions about transportation of your food, presentation of your food, specific serving suggestions or any other food-specific questions you have, please contact CASA.

 - Strict attention should be given to personal hygiene.
 Clean outer garments should be worn.